Comment by French attorney, Lupin

 For argument’s sake and to save everyone some time here is my annotated translation of that famous Book 1, XIX.
 Art.
 212 of Vattel which the birthers rely on:

-212. Citizens are members of a civil society (1) and are linked to said society by certain duties and since they subject to its authorities, they enjoy some of its rewards.
+Book 1, xix. $212.
+Citizens are members of a civil society (1) and are linked to said society by certain duties and since they subject to its authorities, they enjoy some of its rewards.
 Natives or indigenes (2) are those born in that country from blood relatives (3) who are already citizens.
-(4) A society being only able to survive and perpetuate itself through the children of its citizens, said children inherit the status of their parents and all their rights and obligations.
-(5) A society is supposed to want this as a consequence of its own desire for self-perpetuation and one shall assume that each citizen who becomes a member of said society will by right bequeath that same status to his or her own children.
-(6) It follows that the homeland (7) of the parents (8) will therefore also be that of their children, and they become citizens in turn by simple tacit consent.
+(4) A society being only able to survive and perpetuate itself through the children of its citizens, said children inherit the status of their fathers and all their rights and obligations.
+(5) A society is supposed to want this as a consequence of its own desire for self-perpetuation and one shall assume that each citizen who becomes a member of said society will by right bequeath that same status to his own children.
+(6) The homeland (7) of the (8) will therefore also be that of their children, and they become citizens in turn by simple tacit consent.
 We shall see later if, when they reach their majority, they can renounce their rights and what then they owe to the society in which they were born.
-I say that to belong to a homeland, one must be born of parents who are citizens.
+I say that to belong to a homeland, one must be born of who are citizens.
 (9) For if you are born of a foreigner, then that country is your place of birth without being your homeland.(10)

 (1) Note Vattel does not say country (pays) when he could have.
 So an assumption must be made here.